Contracts and payments

 When are funding payments made?

-Funding will be paid to successful applicants as detailed in the Funding Agreement and upon receipt by Arts NSW of a duly signed copy of the Funding Agreement.
+Funding will be paid to successful applicants as detailed in the contract, following receipt by Arts NSW of a signed copy of the contract.

-Successful applicants may be required to revise information provided in their application before payment of funds will be made.
+Successful applicants may be required to revise information provided in their application or provide additional information before payment of funds will be made.